runspired/runspired.com/_posts/2025-05-25-in-defense-of-machine-formats.md

 While DSLs are nice for authoring sugar, if they don't decompose to an agnostic machine exchangeable format - or they don't expose that format for direct use - they become too restrictive and present a significant long-term maintenance risk.

-As is the order of operations: these custom ORM DSLs only became possible because there were existing stable formats for them to decompose into.
+As is the order of operations: these custom ORM DSLs only became possible *because* there were **existing** stable formats for them to decompose into.

 ## Great DSLs

-Custom ORM DSLs only became possible because there were existing stable formats for them to decompose to.
-The key point here is that the DSL is not the spec: the stable representations came first and defined a spec and the DSL produces spec compliant output.
+The crucial point the above discussion is teasing is that the DSL should not be the spec.
+Stable representations come first and define a spec, and DSLs produce spec compliant output.

 This is one of several common patterns that in my experience all great DSLs follow.